Minimal model program for algebraically integrable foliations and generalized pairs: Canonical bundle formula for lc-trivial fibrations

-\end{enumerate} It is clear the lc-trivial fibration does not depend on the choice of $U$. \end{defn}
+\end{enumerate} It is clear that an lc-trivial fibration does not depend on the choice of $U$. \end{defn}

-\begin{rem} It is essential to note that our definition of lc-trivial fibration differs from the classical one, even when $\Mm=\bm{0}$ and $\Ff=T_X$.
-We have valid reasons for this deviation.
-For the sake of simplicity, in the rest part of this remark, we will assume that $\Ff=T_X$.
+\begin{rem} It is very important to notice that our definition of an lc-trivial fibration is different from the one defined in the classical way, even when $\Mm=\bm{0}$ and $\Ff=T_X$.
+This is with good reason.
+For simplicity, in the following, we shall assume that $\Ff=T_X$.